Bound on the diameter of split metacyclic groups: Abstract

 \section{Abstract}

 Let $G_{m,n,k} = \mathbb{Z}_m \ltimes_k \mathbb{Z}_n$ be the split metacyclic group, where $k$ is a unit modulo $n$.
-We derive a good upper bound for the diameter of $G_{m,n,k}$ using an arithmetic parameter called the \textit{weight}, which depends on $n$, $k$, and the order of $k$.
-As an application, we show that how this determines a bound for an arbitrary metacyclic groups.
+We derive an upper bound for the diameter of $G_{m,n,k}$ using an arithmetic parameter called the \textit{weight}, which depends on $n$, $k$, and the order of $k$.
+As an application, we show how this would determine a bound on the diameter of an arbitrary metacyclic group.